Reports of Dangerously Mislabeled Supplements February 19, 2015

 The fraudulent and illegal practice of misrepresenting a pill’s ingredients can potentially endanger lives.
 Unlabeled ingredients, such as wheat and other contaminants, can pose a serious health threat if taken by someone with allergies to the ingredients or by someone taking medication for an unrelated illness.
 It is the responsibility of both the manufacturer and the retailer of these products to ensure that they are properly labeled and safe for consumers.

 Philadelphia Products Liability Lawyers at Galfand Berger Advocate for Consumers’ Right to Safe Health Products

 If you suspect that you may have been injured by a defective or mislabeled product, call the experienced Philadelphia products liability lawyers at Galfand Berger.
 You may be able to file a products liability action and recover damages to compensate you for any harm you have suffered.
-For your free consultation with one of our knowledgeable and highly skilled Philadelphia personal injury lawyers, call today at 800-222-8792 or submit an online contact form.
+For your free consultation with one of our knowledgeable and highly skilled attorneys, call at 800-222-8792 or submit an online contact form.